ckuijjer/expatcinema.com/README.md

 ### Manual

 Easiest is to bump the version in `web/package.json` and push to master.
 This will trigger a GitHub Action that will deploy the web app to GitHub Pages.
+Note there's only a _prod_ stage for the web app.

 ## Running scrapers locally